 When you engage us to provide you with any goods or services, communicate with us through email, text, by telephone, in writing, participate in any of our promotional activities, or use any of our other services, including our websites or any of our mobile device applications (‘Apps’), you agree to the use and disclosure of your personal information in the manner described in this policy.

-- How and when the 16s collects personal information;
+- How and when we collect personal information;

-- How the 16s uses and discloses personal information;
+- How we use and disclose personal information;

-- How the 16s keeps personal information secure, accurate and up to date;
+- How we keep personal information secure, accurate and up to date;

 - How an individual can access and correct their personal information; and

-- How the 16s will facilitate or resolve a privacy complaint.
+- How we will facilitate or resolve a privacy complaint.